Press ESC to close

 Conclusion

 Software testing is the foundation of every successful digital product.
-Itg confirms that the software operates as intended and meets standards for reliability, performance, and user satisfaction.
+Software testing confirms that the software is running as it should and satisfies standards for reliability, performance, and user satisfaction.

-Among all testing types, regression testing is especially important because it provides stability throughout the software development life cycle.
+Among all of the testing types, regression testing is of particular importance because it lends stability to the software over the course of the software development life cycle.

 FAQs